 Our ecumenical Chaplain is actively involved in the life of the College in various ways.

-Through the Chaplaincy we aim to provide you with space and time for reflection and renewal, and opportunities for worship, fellowship, celebration and social action, as well as opportunities to grapple with the key issues of the day.
+Through the Chaplaincy we aim to provide you with space and time for reflection and renewal, opportunities for worship, fellowship, celebration and social action, as well as grappling with the key issues of the day.

 I value having a Chaplain greatly, this is someone I can talk to about anything and who will support me in my search for faith, someone who will educate me in many things including but not limited to religion.
 This is an example pastoral care at its most accessible and welcoming.